rust-lang/rfcs/text/3127-trim-paths.md

 `cargo build` with the default `release` profile should not produce any host filesystem dependent paths into binary executable or library.
 But it will retain the paths in separate debug symbols file, if one exists, to help debuggers and profilers locate the source files.

-To facilitate this, a new flag named `--remap-scope` should be added to `rustc` controlling the behaviour of `--remap-path-prefix`, allowing us to fine tune the scope of remapping, speicifying paths under which context (in macro expansion, in debuginfo or in diagnostics) should or shouldn't be remapped.
+To facilitate this, a new flag named `--remap-path-scope` should be added to `rustc` controlling the behaviour of `--remap-path-prefix`, allowing us to fine tune the scope of remapping, specifying paths under which context (in macro expansion, in debuginfo or in diagnostics) should or shouldn't be remapped.

 # Motivation
 [motivation]: #motivation